Lande21/RolandeU.github.io/README.md

 one uncomfortable thing a day!I called Dad!

-God loves me dearly, May He guide my sisy
+God loves me dearly, May He guide all of  us!
 I Dedicate this semester to you lord

 only GOD